rajula96reddy/k-dev-fetch/README.md

 Subject:  Kubernetes Community, Kubernetes v1.15.12 has been built and pushed.
 The release notes have been updated in CHANGELOG-1.15.md, with a pointer to them on github: ------------------------------ v1.15.12 Documentation Downloads for v1.15.12 filename sha512 hash kubernetes.tar.gz 32543275f6a
 Link to discussion:  https://groups.google.com/d/msg/kubernetes-dev/lmIvSDp7ymM/Ao_QS9OKAAAJ
 ```

+This output can be pushed to slack/ twitter.

+### Questions:
+1. In order to fetch new posts, either the rss feed url has to be polled every now and then or a push needs to be done from Google groups.
+Not sure how to do the push.
+But for poll, server can be configured to poll every hour or every 30mins or any specific time